Leon P. Alford: Systematic management and scientific management

 Alford was a practitioner of systematic management and an advocate of this management style within the American Society of Mechanical Engineers.
-This systems of management principles, partly based on the ideas of Charles Babbage, was developed together with Alexander Hamilton Church, would paved the way to modern industrial management.
+This system of management principles, partly based on the ideas of Charles Babbage and developed together with Alexander Hamilton Church, would pave the way to modern industrial management.
 Their views clashed with the scientific management approach advocated by Frederick Winslow Taylor.
 In 1912, Alford published a critique of scientific management that undermined Taylor's claims of success.

-Alford argued that labor efficiency improvements at the Philadelphia plant of the Link-Belt Company were due to the personality of company's president, James Mapes Dodge.
+Alford argued that labor efficiency improvements at the Philadelphia plant of the Link-Belt Company were due to the personality of the company's president, James Mapes Dodge.
 Dodge had won much respect and trust from the workers because of arrangements and incentives he offered so that they would accept Taylor's changes.

 Later in 1912, Alford sat on the ASME committee that considered whether or not to publish Taylor's book, The Principles of Scientific Management.
 Alford's criticisms of Taylor and his management techniques moderated the committee's position on the text.
 Because the committee's report was ambivalent about the merits of Scientific Management, the ASME declined to publish Taylor's book.